viklund/courses/rnaseq/labs/mapping_reads.md

 Next, we need to sort and index the BAM file.

-Then to view them you also have to sort the hits and index them.

 	samtools sort properName.bam  properName.sorted
 	samtools index properName.sorted.bam

+The indexing step should create and index file with the suffix ``.bai``.

 You can also get a report on your mapped reads using the samtools command *flagstat*: